**Make sure to see the video at the end of this article for over 100 pink decorating inspirational images.

 What is Your Design Style?

-Most little girl rooms tend to be very traditional in style.
+Most little girl rooms tend to be very traditional in style or a very basic contemporary style.

-You can go with a traditional style and use colors and patterns that do not look juvenile to achieve your adult room, or you can use a more modern style pink room that looks nothing like a little girl's room.
+You can go with a traditional or contemporary style and use colors and patterns that do not look juvenile to achieve your adult room, or you can use a more modern, vintage, or eclectic style pink room that looks nothing like a little girl's room.

 Painting a wall pink is not a huge commitment because it is relatively inexpensive to repaint, however purchasing expensive furniture in pink is a full commitment to the pink color scheme.